 Extra-large, excellent quality fruits in abundance!
-This premium quality cultivar is one of the richest and mosrt flavorful Peterson pawpaw.
+This premium quality cultivar is one of the richest and most flavorful Peterson pawpaw.
 Has a delicious caramel flavor and a pleasant, thick, smooth texture.
-Potomac is an open-pollinated seedling of BEF-53.
-Large-Jumbo fruit size.
+Very popular.
+Grows vigorously and manages to succeed despite less than ideal conditions.
+Regularly produces Large-Jumbo fruit size.

 Neal Peterson Describes Potomac in this way: